Factors That Contribute to Business Success

-In my fifteen years as a business consultant and bestselling author on business success, I've studied and share the key factors that contribute to business success.
+In my fifteen years as a business consultant and bestselling author on business success, I've studied and shared the key factors that contribute to business success.
 Now, it seems we need to pay attention to them more than ever.

 You can use this list to evaluate your business as you build a success plan, or as you launch a project to solve a crucial problem.

-The short answer to the question: What are the most important factors to business success? is:
+The short answer to the question is:

 - Great decisions

 But we need to define "good" and "great" to make this clear and usable.
 That's what this article is all about.

 The success factors are same for the one-person business (solopreneur) all the way up to the top of the Fortune 500.
 Large businesses have teams of experts to do all this.
 But in a small business, each person must wear many hats - fulfill many roles - well.

 Here is the list of business success factors:

 - Leadership.
 Capable people who are able to focus on the big picture while directing the small picture.
 They must neither be lost in the trenches; nor consumed with putting out fires; nor grinding their own axes.
 They must be there for the business, and able to guide in powerful and sensitive ways.

 - Strategic and tactical plans.
 Businesses do not succeed flying by the seat of their pants.
 We want to write and execute five plans to achieve success.